Mapping Semantic & Syntactic Relationships with Geometric Rotation: Experimental Design

 \textbf{Politeness:} Increasing the social formality or deference level of utterances.
 This is highly context-dependent and culturally variable, making it a challenging test case for geometric consistency.

 We selected seven morphologically diverse languages to ensure broad coverage of morphological, syntactic phenomena, and resource levels: English, Spanish, Japanese, Tamil, Thai, Arabic, and Zulu.
 This selection spans multiple language families (Indo-European, Sino-Tibetan, Dravidian, Afroasiatic, Niger-Congo) and different morphological types (analytic, agglutinative, fusional).
 The languages also represent different levels of language model availability and resources.
 The diversity is crucial because different languages realize semantic transformations through distinct linguistic mechanisms.
-For instance, negation might be expressed through: (1) Particles (i.e. English ``not''); (2) Affixes (i.e. Tamil verb-internal negation, Japanese ``nai''); and (3) Auxiliary constructions (various languages).
+For instance, negation might be expressed through: (1) Particles (i.e. English ``not''); (2) Affixes (i.e. Tamil verb-internal negation, Japanese ``nai''); and (3) Auxiliary constructions (i.e. English ``does/has not'').
 By testing across this range, we can determine whether geometric consistency reflects universal semantic properties or is merely an artifact of particular linguistic structures.